By Patti Geil, MS, RD, CDE, and Laura Hieronymus, MSEd, APRN, BC-ADM, CDE | February 11, 2008 12:00 am

 “Healthy food costs too much money” is a common meal-planning myth and one that could be preventing you from enjoying the benefits of eating healthfully while spending less.
 It may be true that sugar-free and fat-free versions of certain food items cost more, but you don’t have to buy special foods to meet your diabetes nutrition needs.
 You can eat the same, ordinary foods your entire family eats as long as you pay attention to portion size and nutrient content.
 As a bonus, your family’s health also profits from your good-for-you eating plan.

-If you think that the words “healthy” and “affordable” don’t belong in the same sentence, you may be interested in information from the American Dietetic Association showing that a 1200-calorie meal plan can cost $6.99 for the entire day — about the cost of just one “super value” lunch at a fast-food restaurant.
+If you think that the words “healthy” and “affordable” don’t belong in the same sentence, you may be interested in information from the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) showing that a 1200-calorie meal plan can cost $6.99 for the entire day — about the cost of just one “super value” lunch at a fast-food restaurant.
 This meal plan, based on the recommended foods and portion sizes from the 2005 Dietary Guidelines for Americans, focuses on fruits, vegetables, whole grains, lean protein, low-fat or nonfat dairy products, and alternative protein and calcium sources.
 A nutrient-rich meal plan won’t necessarily increase your food budget, so don’t let cost concerns stop you from eating healthfully.
 (For a comparison of the cost of sample shopping lists, check out Shopping Cart Smarts.)

 The following surefire strategies will help you save money while meeting your healthy eating goals: